utsav0/daily-dev-tips/src/pages/posts/how-i-made-a-no-div-playground-in-vanilla-javascript.md

 My idea is to create a Codepen/JsFiddle/CSSPlayground but for no-div CSS art.

 Why?
-Because I want to get into CSS art, and like the strict option one can have by not being able to add other elements.
+Because I want to get into CSS art, and I like the strict option one can have by not being able to add other elements.

 Also, I wanted to see how one can build a playground from scratch.
 When I look at Codepen, I think it must be hard to make, but it's not that bad when you start to think about it.